-- Every child admitted to this school has the right to the best possible education to enable him/her to meet his/her potential and has the right to feel safe and happy within the school environment. - The school's values embrace inclusion, and its practice promotes it.
+- Every child at Westfield has the right to the best possible education to enable him/her to meet his/her potential and has the right to feel safe and happy within the school environment. - The school's values embrace inclusion, and its practice promotes it.
 We are a school in which the learning, achievements, attitudes and well-being of every young person matters. - Every child has the capability of learning and making progress, and every child is entitled to experience success. - Children enter school with different needs, at different levels of ability, and with different pre-school experiences.
 We aim to ensure that the opportunities for learning offered in this school take these differences into account, and strive to ensure equal opportunities for all children regardless of gender, race, creed and class. - It is important to promote high levels of self-esteem in children, and high expectations in all areas of the curriculum, in behaviour, in work and in attitudes.
 All children should experience the positive aspects of learning, of social and emotional development, of moral and spiritual growth. - Children should strive to be independent learners, able to organise and evaluate their own learning and manage their time effectively.

-Special Educational Needs (SEN)
+Special Educational Needs and disabilities (SEN)

-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

-The Special educational needs and disability code of practice: 0-25 years describes a child who has SEN as someone who:
+The Special Educational Needs and Disability Code of Practice: 0-25 years (January 2015) describes a child who has SEND as someone who:

-'has a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools'
+"has a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools"

-Many children and young people who have SEN may have a disability under the Equality Act 2010 - that is 'a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities.'
+Many children and young people who have SEND may have a disability under the Equality Act 2010 - that is "a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities."

-'Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people, and those with SEN. Where a child or young person requires special educational provision they will also be covered by the SEN definition.'
+"Children and young people with such conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people, and those with SEND.
+Where a child or young person requires special educational provision they will also be covered by the SEND definition."